Re-Brain/Aora/README.md

 # Aora : Mobile Application for AI Video Prompt Sharing

 This mobile application enables users to share AI-generated videos along with the prompts used for their creation.
-Built with React Native, the app includes a video upload feature and an authentication system.
+Built with React Native, the app includes a video upload feature, authentication system, and search engine to search for a video.
 All user data is securely stored using the Appwrite backend database.

 ## Home Page